Vitamin K-2 Food Sources - Questions & Answers - Page 27

 Popular questions about Vitamin K-2

-One cup of shredded cabbage contains about 75 mcg of vitamin K.
+One-ounce serving (28 grams) of mozzarella cheese contains about 13.7 mcg of vitamin K.

 Key facts about Vitamin K-2